P vs NP – A promise fulfilled

 There still is no proof of one or the other, so it is safer to write P vs NP.

-Now what do this P and this NP actually mean?
+Now, what do these P and NP actually mean?

-Both concepts are defined in the computer science where they represent the class of complexity of the problems to be solved.
+Both concepts are defined in computer science, where they represent the class of complexity of the problems to be solved.

 P is the class of problems where a problem is solved in polynomial time, and let us assume this means “quickly solved”.
-I come back on this later.
+I’ll come back to this later.

-NP is the class of problems from which the result of the solution can be checked relatively fast.
+NP is the class of problems for which the result of the solution can be checked relatively fast.

 Wiki says this about nondeterministic polynomial time: